 If, after retiring, you return to employment or office within Local Government or employment with another organisation that participates in the LGPS, your pension may be reduced or suspended in accordance with the policy adopted by your administering authority.
-Under the LGPS, this is an administering authority discretion and their policy with regard to it must be included in a policy statement.
+Under the LGPS, this is an administering authority discretion and this policy must be included in a policy statement.
 Further details will be provided on request.

 Ill Health Retirement